Move over, peanut butter and jelly!

 Taste and Consistency

-Cookie butter: sweet, subtle hint of caramel and gingerbread
+Cookie Butter: Sweet, with subtle hints of caramel and gingerbread

 I just saw this Biscoff spread at Walmart yesterday and had to get a jar.
 I have been eating Biscoff cookies for years…ever since airline passengers demanded more, more, more and they started selling the packages in stores!